 In terms of the approved Time Schedule of Key Deadlines, two series of town based public meetings are convened as part of the IDP revision / budget process.
 The first series of public meetings was held in August/September 2015 and comprised 8 meetings which were convened in every town to explain the IDP revision/budget process, present and confirm the needs identification and prioritisation done by the Ward Committees, provide opportunities for additional input into the 2015/16 IDP revision and prioritise the needs of the Community.
-The second series of meetings will be held in April 2016 and aimed to provide the Community with the opportunity to comment on the Draft IDP Revision, Budget and SDBIP.
-These comments were incorporated into Annexure A.
+The second series of meetings was held in April 2016 and aimed to provide the Community with the opportunity to comment on the Draft IDP Revision, Budget and SDBIP.

-Note: The ward committee meetings and town based public meetings will be combined in April 2016, whereas the town based public meetings will be replaced by a Roads Show by the Minister of Finance, Western Cape Provincial Government, on 18 April 2016 during which the Provincial Government will give an overview of the planned spend in Bergrivier for the next financial years.
-Representatives from all the wards and towns will be bussed into Piketberg to attend the meeting.
+Note: The ward committee meetings and town based public meetings were combined in April 2016, whereas the town based public meetings were replaced by a Road Show by the Minister of Finance, Western Cape Provincial Government, on 18 April 2016 during which the Provincial Government gave an overview of the planned budget spend in Bergrivier for the next financial years.
+Representatives from all the wards and towns were bussed into Piketberg to attend the meeting.